Warsaw: Public transport

+Public transport also extends to light rail Warszawska Kolej Dojazdowa line, urban railway Szybka Kolej Miejska, regional rail Koleje Mazowieckie (Mazovian Railways), and bicycle sharing systems (Veturilo).
+The buses, trams, urban railway and Metro are managed by the Public Transport Authority and are collectively known as Warsaw Public Transport.

+The table presents statistics on public transport in Warsaw.

+Roads

 Warsaw lacks a complete ring road system and most traffic goes directly through the city centre, leading to the eleventh highest level of congestion in Europe.
-The Warsaw ring road has been planned to consist of three express roads: S2 (south), S8 (north-west) and S17 (east).
-S8 and S2 are open.
+The Warsaw ring road has been planned to consist of four express roads: S2 (south), S8 (north-west) and S17 (east).
+S8, S2 and a small 3 km section of S17 are open.
+Additionally, the S2 and S8 have a concurrency with the S7 and the S2 has a short concurrency with the S8.
+A second ring road consisting of the A50 motorway (south) and S50 expressway (north) is also planned but it is unknown when construction will start.

 The A2 motorway opened in June 2012, stretches west from Warsaw and is a direct motorway connection with Łódź, Poznań and ultimately with Berlin.